 You must complete 12 credit points comprising four core units.
 There are no electives in this program.
-The program duration is six months across two terms, and you will study two units per term.
+The full-time program duration is six months over 1 semester (or part-time equivalent).
 For further study, graduates may consider EIT’s Bachelor of Science (Civil and Structural Engineering).

 |Unit Code||Subjects||Credit Points|